aragon/hack/docs/tutorial.md

 The store has block caching automatically applied, such that subsequent loads of the application only fetch new events from a cached ("committed") block height (rather than from 0 or the app's initialization block).
 This state can be observed in the view portion of your app.
 Also note that the `store` method returns an observable of states.
 This is a recurring theme in the JavaScript implementation of aragonAPI—almost everything is an [RxJS](http://reactivex.io/rxjs/) observable.

+Learn more about it on the [store() documentation](https://github.com/aragon/aragon.js/blob/master/docs/API.md#store).

 ### Displaying State

 Now let's write the view portion of our app.
-In our case, this is a simple HTML file, and a simple React app wiht the `useAragonApi` [React Hook](https://reactjs.org/docs/hooks-intro.html) that observes the state that our background script builds for us and returns the data needed to interact with the app contract.
+In our case, this is a simple HTML file, and a simple React app with the `useAragonApi` [React Hook](https://reactjs.org/docs/hooks-intro.html) that observes the state that our background script builds for us and returns the data needed to interact with the app contract.

 ```html
 <!-- app/index.html !-->